 You can see this in action across the business world.
 Consider the growing number of organisations, particularly FTSE 100 firms, using the UN’s Sustainable Development Goals to benchmark their own performance.

 “If the boxes are a better size and shape, you can ship more but with a smaller footprint.
 It’s more efficient, more cost-effective, and reduces CO2.
-It’s a small but important change.”John Barnacle-Bowd, Vice President Global Environment, Health & Safety, RS Components
+It’s a small but important change.”John Barnacle-Bowd, Vice President Global Environment, Health & Safety, RS Group

 But it’s important suppliers and partners like RS Components remember we need to help educate and encourage our customers, and not just expect they will be ready for as much change as we can throw at them.

 After all, there’s one set of circumstances in which making it easy for customers to separate packaging into the right bins won’t work – when they don’t have the facilities on site to recycle.
 But we’re able to unpack items, and handle the recycling on customers’ behalf.

 With services like RS ScanStock® – our managed inventory service – we can take control of a customer’s store needs from start to finish, including disposal where necessary.

 Being able to do more than merely supply the right thing at the right time and price is an area where value can genuinely be added – helping your customers solve their problems through your own actions and advice.